Outdoor Fun

 Rotary Centennial Playground

-As a barrier-free facility, all abilities can play in downtown Beaumont at a playground funded by the local Rotary International club.
+As a barrier-free facility, all abilities can play in downtown Beaumont at a playground funded by the local Rotary International Club.

 Located next to the Events Centre Lake at 600 Crockett St. Open from dawn to dusk and free to use.